Spooky season is finally here!

 The foyer of our house is also decorated with a mixture of second-hand decorations and newer pieces from the past few years.

+For the entry table, I first put down a spider web and a bewitching table runner.
 The candy dish with the hand was found at Walgreens!
-The “BOO” pumpkin is one of my new pieces this year (under $20) and the witch is from my mom.
+The “BOO” pumpkin was a Kirkland’s find last year and the witch is from my mom.

-This is currently Grayson’s favorite area of the house because of the three dressed up figurines that hold candy corn.
-Trying to convince a toddler that candy is not for breakfast is a struggle (which is why they are currently empty!)
+This is currently Grayson and Audrey’s favorite area of the house because of the three dressed-up figurines that hold candy corn.
+Trying to convince toddlers that candy is not for breakfast is a struggle (which is why they are currently empty!)

 My favorite spot in the house is our mantle.
 It has taken a few years to collect this decor, but it has come together so well.

-The mantle scarf (currently sold out) and harlequin pumpkins (I linked one that is still available) add the perfect pop to our living room.
+The mantle scarf (currently sold out) and harlequin pumpkins add the perfect pop to our living room.
+I usually add one pumpkin to my collection each year.

 The spider was a gift to Grayson from my father-in-law…it lights up, makes noise, and moves up and down!
-I also added a Halloween countdown to the center…a great way for Grayson to practice numbers.
+I also added a Halloween countdown (similar one here) to the center…a great way for Grayson and Audrey to practice numbers.

 This year I also added a few small Halloween decorations to our bookcases.
 This is an area that I will add to over the next few years.
-The candy corn pumpkins are from Walgreens, and the skeleton and BOO runner were both found on sale at Kirklands.
+The candy corn pumpkins are from Walgreens, and the skeleton and BOO were both found on sale at Kirkland’s.

 I also love adding a pop of festivity to the couches by changing out the pillows for each holiday.
-I currently have two out.
+Here are some cute ones I found.

 Another new and inexpensive decoration I got is this tabletop pumpkin that I found at Walgreens for under $10.
 I put it in the guest bathroom with a Bath and Body Works candle.
 The perfect touch of festiveness without going overboard.